 1.1 A Local Development Plan (LDP) guides the future development of an area.
 The LDP provides a clear vision for how new development can address the challenges faced by the County and where, when and how much new development can take place up to 2021.
-The aim is to provide developers and the public with certainty about the planning framework for Blaenau Gwent.
+The aim is to provide developers and the public with certainty about the planning framework for Blaenau Gwent, excluding the area that falls into Brecon Beacons National Park.
+The Brecon Beacons National Park Authority is preparing a LDP for the whole area.
 Once adopted, the Council will have to comply with this LDP when making decisions on planning applications unless there are good reasons to do otherwise.